emqx/emqx-docs/en_US/durability/durability_introduction.md

 #### Shard

 This level segregates messages by client, storing them in distinct shards determined by the publisher's client ID.
-The number of shards is determined by `session_persistence.storage.builtin.n_shards` configuration parameter during the initial startup of EMQX.
+The number of shards is determined by `durable_storage.messages.n_shards` configuration parameter during the initial startup of EMQX.

+A shard is also a unit of replication, and EMQX ensures that each shard is consistently replicated `durable_storage.messages.replication_factor` times across different nodes in the cluster, so that each shard replica contains the same set of messages in the same order.

 #### Generation